 The alternative finance options to a bank overdraft

 Businesses have used overdrafts for hundreds of years but you may not be aware that the concept was invented here in Britain – in Edinburgh to be precise.
+Despite the long history of overdrafts, there are alternative finance options, below we will take a look through what options there are!

 In 1728, a merchant called William Hog approached the Royal Bank of Scotland as he had a cash flow problem.
 Although he had a profitable business, he was under pressure to pay bills.
 This was due to him having to wait for payment from his own customers.
 The bank allowed payments to be made despite the fact that the bank account was empty.
 This “slipping into the red” was a temporary situation for a few days and was repaid each time from anticipated funds.
 William Hog temporarily changed from being a depositor to a borrower.